 To get your kids’ creativity flowing, help them make their own sidewalk chalk.
 Once it’s done, they can have fun outside coloring your driveway or sidewalk all summer long.

 To make your own sidewalk chalk, you’ll likely need to stop by the craft store to pick up plaster of Paris powder and tempera paint.
-You’ll also need cups or bowls, silicon molds, and water for this project.
-You’ll need one cup or bowl for each chalk color you want to make.
+You’ll also need cups or bowls, silicone molds, and water for this project.
+You’ll need one cup or mold for each chalk color you want to make.
 Once you have your materials ready, follow these instructions: